States Rights Gist: Coastal defenses

 After the Battle of First Manassas, Gist returned to Columbia to prepare state forces to defend Port Royal in the fall of 1861 and to be absorbed into the Confederate Army in winter 1862.
 On March 20, 1862, through the influence of Confederate Senator James Chesnut of South Carolina (the husband of Mary Chesnut, who became known as a diarist of the war and its effect on planter society), Gist was appointed a brigadier general in the Confederate Army.
 He commanded the James Island military district and a brigade in coastal defenses between May 1862 and May 1863.
+During this time, McLeod Plantation was used as a headquarters.

 Gist was third in command of Confederate forces at the Battle of Secessionville in June 1862, commanded troops sent to oppose a landing by Union forces at Pocotaligo, South Carolina in October 1862, led a small division of reinforcements in North Carolina between December 1862 and January 1863, and was present at the Union naval attack on Charleston on April 7, 1863.
 He was not personally involved in combat operations at any of these battles or events.

 Vicksburg

 In May 1863, Gist and Brig.
 Gen. W.H.T.
 Walker led two brigades of South Carolina troops to reinforce Confederate forces under Gen. Joseph E. Johnston in Mississippi.
 They were trying to relieve Confederate forces under attack at Vicksburg by the Union Army, then commanded by Major General Ulysses S. Grant in a push to take the fortress city to gain control of the Mississippi River.

 After arriving in Mississippi, Walker was promoted to major general and Gist's brigade was placed in Walker's division.
-They participated in the Vicksburg Campaign and the Battle of Jackson, Mississippi.
-Johnston's efforts in the Vicksburg Campaign were unsuccessful and the fortress city fell to the Union Army under General Grant on July 4, 1863.
+They participated in the Vicksburg campaign and the Battle of Jackson, Mississippi.
+Johnston's efforts in the Vicksburg campaign were unsuccessful and the fortress city fell to the Union Army under General Grant on July 4, 1863.

-Chickamauga, Chattanooga
+Chickamauga and Chattanooga

-After the Vicksburg Campaign, in August 1863 Walker's division was sent to Chattanooga, Tennessee to join General Braxton Bragg's Army of Tennessee.
+After the Vicksburg campaign, in August 1863 Walker's division was sent to Chattanooga, Tennessee to join General Braxton Bragg's Army of Tennessee.
 Gist's brigade was stationed first at Rome, Georgia, but on September 17, 1863, Gist was ordered to return with his brigade to Walker's division.

 Gist and his men arrived at the Battle of Chickamauga on the morning of September 20, 1863 to find that Gist had to take command of the division because Walker was in temporary command of a corps.
 Gist's brigade lost 170 men in 45 minutes as they tried to plug a hole in the line of Maj.
 Gen. John C. Breckinridge.

 Gist again commanded Walker's division during the Third Battle of Chattanooga in November 1863.
 The division served as the rear guard for the retreat of Breckinridge's corps from Missionary Ridge.
 While many of Bragg's principal subordinates opposed him during the turmoil in the Army of Tennessee in the fall of 1863, Walker and Gist remained loyal to Bragg.